 - i.
-Provide a programme for documentation and implementation of the works; - ii.
-Include a baseline risk assessment and a health and safety specification; - iii.
-Include an operations and maintenance support plan over the service life; - iv.
-Establish the feasibility of satisfying the original scope of works within the original budget. and if not. motivate a revised scope and/or budget; - v.
-Include a technology (alternatives) options assessment; - vi.
-Include a regulatory due diligence (compliance with various regulations and required statutory permissions impacting this project); - vii.
-Advise the Client as to the necessity for setting out or staking out the works. establishment of construction beacons; - viii.
-Advise the Client as to the need for any further surveys of any kind. analysis. tests or other investigations which may be required and arranging for these to be carried out including a risk assessment and sensitivity analysis associated with the need; - ix.
-Advise the Client regarding environmental requirements and management and attending to same as agreed with the Client; - x.
-Estimates of the cost of the works. using the unit rates of the Client's database if applicable; - xi.
+Provide a programme for documentation and implementation of the works. - ii.
+Include a baseline risk assessment and a health and safety specification. - iii.
+Include an operations and maintenance support plan over the service life. - iv.
+Establish the feasibility of satisfying the original scope of works within the original budget, and if not, motivate a revised scope and/or budget. - v.
+Include a technology (alternatives) option assessment. - vi.
+Include a regulatory due diligence (compliance with various regulations and required statutory permissions impacting this project). - vii.
+Advise the Client as to the necessity for setting out or staking out the works, establishment of construction beacons. - viii.
+Advise the Client as to the need for any further surveys of any kind, analysis, tests, or other investigations which may be required and arranging for these to be carried out including a risk assessment and sensitivity analysis associated with the need. - ix.
+Advise the Client regarding environmental requirements and management and attending to same as agreed with the Client. - x.
+Estimates of the cost of the works, using the unit rates of the Client's database if applicable. - xi.
 The timeous arrangement for the relocation of any services which may disrupt the construction programme.
-This may include relocation of services prior to construction stage; - xii.
-Submit the necessary design documentation to local and other authorities for approval. if required; - xiii.
-Consultation on and incorporation of. where applicable. technical matters with authorities and interested and affected parties; - xiv.
-Compilation and submission of a Detailed Design Report and if required a Materials Report;
+This may include relocation of services prior to construction stage. - xii.
+Submit the necessary design documentation to local and other authorities for approval, if required. - xiii.
+Consultation on and incorporation of, where applicable, technical matters with authorities and interested and affected parties. - xiv.
+Compilation and submission of a Detailed Design Report and if required a Materials Report.

-If the project requires only a Detailed Design Phase and a preliminary design on structures was previously conducted. the Service Provider must confirm the findings on the Preliminary Design and re-submit a structures report if changes are required.
+If the project requires only a Detailed Design Phase and a preliminary design on structures was previously conducted, the Consulting Engineer must confirm the findings on the Preliminary Design and re-submit a structures report if changes are required.
 The selected recommended option is then to be approved by the Client's Bridge Engineer before any detail design is commenced.

 - xv.
 Submission of Economic Feasibility Analysis (where required) and confirm the financial sustainability of the project. - xvi.
-Undertake a market analysis in terms of the CIDB guidelines for undertaking a feasibility study (CIDB grading.
-Central Supplier Database. etc. of availability and type of Targeted Enterprises for the Works Contract.
+Undertake a market analysis in terms of the CIDB guidelines for undertaking a feasibility study (CIDB grading, Central Supplier Database, etc. of availability and type of Targeted Enterprises for the Works Contract.

-If the project requires only the detail design phase the Service Provider shall. using the findings of the project assessment and investigations or designs already conducted. identify problem areas. provide comprehensive evidence that their underlying cause is understood and propose appropriate corrective or reparative remedies.
+If the project requires only the detail design phase the Consulting Engineer shall, using the findings of the project assessment and investigations or designs already conducted, identify problem areas, provide comprehensive evidence that their underlying cause is understood and propose appropriate corrective or reparative remedies.
 The selected recommended option is then to be approved by the Client's Bridge Engineer before any detail design is commenced.

 Detail design requires the drafting of a final project specification that will be incorporated into a full tender document adopted from the Client's proforma tender document.
 A full set of drawings complying with the Client's latest drawing standards shall be presented for signature.
-The Service Provider shall be aware of the Client's procedures for iterative presentations of drawings for approval. signature. archiving and amendment to include the as-built record.
+The Detailed Design shall be signed off by the by Lead Designer with an ECSA Professional Registration (Pr Eng/Pr Tech Eng), appropriate experience as detailed in the Functionality under the Tender Section.
+The Consulting Engineer shall be aware of the Client's procedures for iterative presentations of drawings for approval, signature, archiving and amendment to include the as-built record.
+The Consulting Engineer shall be required to obtain design approvals from all the relevant sections before finalising the documentation stage.